keanehatescoding/strathmore_docs/First year Second Semester Notes/Computer Networks/DHCP Practical.md

 ```shell
 R1(dhcp-config)#network 10.0.0.0 /24
 ```
-alternatively you can use the subnet/netmask instead of the prefix length
+alternatively you can use the subnet/net-mask instead of the prefix length
 ```shell
 R1(dhcp-config)#network 10.0.0.0 255.255.255.0
 ```

-You can now configure other optional stuff like dns-server domain-name, router etc
+You can now configure other optional stuff like DNS-server domain-name, router etc
 ```shell
 R1(dhcp-config)#dns-server 8.8.8.8
 R1(dhcp-config)#domain-name kindaruma_lab.com